awsdocs/aws-transit-gateway-guide/doc_source/network-manager-scenarios.md

 + Associate the device with the site and with the link\.
 For more information, see [Device associations](devices.md#device-associations)\.
 + Create a device for the EC2 virtual device\.
 For visualization in the Network Manager console, specify the AWS location of the device \(for example, the Availability Zone\)\.
 For more information, see [Devices](devices.md)\.
 + Create a connection between the on\-premises device and the virtual device\.
 For more information, see [Connections](device-connections.md)\.
-+ Associate the Connect peer with the on\-premises device\.
-For more information, see [Transit gateway Connect peer associations](connect-peer-association.md)\.
++ Associate the Transit Gateway Connect peer with the on\-premises device\.
+For more information, see [Transit Gateway Connect peer associations](connect-peer-association.md)\.